-Mitigation Description Expert Measure Bescription agency participation Stream Crossing Design The stream crossing will be designed to minimize permanent impacts per YCC 16C.06.13, YCC 16C.06.17 and WAC 220-660-190, including: Location and alignment of the proposed road crossing to minimize impacts to the stream corridor.
+Mitigation Description Expert Measure agency participation Stream Crossing Design The stream crossing will be designed to minimize permanent impacts per YCC 16C.06.13, YCC 16C.06.17 and WAC 220-660-190(10), including: Location and alignment of the proposed road crossing to minimize impacts to the stream corridor.
 Excavated material not used to achieve the design grade shall be removed from the stream corridor.
-Stream crossing structure (i.e., bridge or culvert) will be sized to accommodate ordinary high water or other design flow, sediment, and woody debris.
 Site restoration and revegetation.
-Ecology, WDFW Best Management Practices - Stream Crossing Construction The Applicant will implement BMPs during construction of the bridge or culvert as described at WAC 220-660-120 and in the Stormwater Management Manual for Eastern Washington.
-These measures include: Stage materials and equipment to prevent contamination of Waters of the State Develop and implement a Construction Phase Stormwater Pollution Prevention Plan (SWPPP), an Erosion and Sediment Control Plan (ESCP), and a Construction Phase Spill Prevention, Countermeasures, and Control (SPCC) Plan Installation and maintenance of temporary erosion and sediment control measures including the appropriate use of silt fencing Complete all work when no water is present Ecology, WDFW Hydraulic Project Approval If deemed necessary following discussions with WDFW, the Applicant would obtain an HPA permit for the bridge or culvert from WDFW per WAC 20-660-050.
+Ecology, WDFW Best Management Practices - Stream Crossing Construction The Applicant will construct the crossing per WAC 220-660-190(12) and implement BMPs during construction as described at WAC 220-660-120 and in the Stormwater Management Manual for Eastern Washington.
+These measures include, but are not limited to the following: Protect disturbed areas from erosion, Prevent contaminants from entering or leaching into the stream, Deposit any waste material in an upland area above the limits of anticipated floodwater, Stage materials and equipment to prevent contamination of Waters of the State, Develop and implement a Construction Phase Stormwater Pollution Prevention Plan (SWPPP), an Erosion and Sediment Control Plan (ESCP), and a Construction Phase Spill Prevention, Countermeasures, and Control (SPCC) Plan, Installation and maintenance of temporary erosion and sediment control measures including the appropriate use of silt fencing, and Complete all work when no water is present.
+Ecology, WDFW Hydraulic Project Approval If deemed appropriate by EFSEC, the Applicant would obtain an HPA permit from WDFW for the stream crossing per WAC 220-660-050.
 WDFW -Stormwater Runoff Construction Stormwater General Permit In compliance with WAC 173-200, the Applicant would obtain a Construction Stormwater General Permit (CSWGP) from Ecology.
 The CSWGP requires an Erosion and Sediment Control Plan (ESCP) and a SWPPP.
 Additionally, the Applicant would provide Yakima County with a Stormwater Plan in compliance with YCC 12.10.210.
 Ecology

-Mitigation Description Expert Measure agency participation Best Management Practices - Stormwater The ESCP and SWPPPs would address stormwater runoff, flooding, and erosion to assure compliance with state and federal water quality standards.
+Mitigation Measure Description Expert agency participation Best Management Practices - Stormwater The ESCP and SWPPPs would address stormwater runoff, flooding, and erosion to assure compliance with state and federal water quality standards.
 The ESCP would include BMPs such as the appropriate use of silt fencing to avoid or eliminate runoff of contaminants.
 The SWPPPs would include BMPs from the Department of Ecology's Stormwater Management Manual for Eastern Washington.
 The Vegetation and Weed Management Plan would be implemented to revegetate temporarily impacted areas and minimize erosion.
 Ecology Preventative procedures to avoid spills Substantial quantities of oils, fuels, and other potential contaminants are not expected to be stored on-site during construction or operation.
 The Applicant would prepare a Construction Phase Spill Prevention, Control, and Countermeasures (SPCC) Plan, consistent with requirements of 40 CFR Part 112, to prevent spills during construction and to identify measures to expedite the response to a release if one were to occur.
 Preventative procedures and rapid response measures would address/prevent potential water quality issues.
 The Applicant would also prepare an Operations Phase SPCC Plan in consultation with Ecology and pursuant to the requirements of CFR Part 112, Sections 311 and 402 of the Clean Water Act, Section 402 (a)(1) of the Federal Water Pollution Control Act, and RCW 90.48.080.
 N/A Plants Habitat Restoration and Mitigation Plan The Applicant would develop and implement a Habitat Restoration and Mitigation Plan in consultation with WDFW and EFSEC.
 The Plan would detail the implementation of mitigation measures for impacts to the shrub-steppe habitat, including identification of the seed mixes that will be used for revegetation.
 WDFW